Twisted Superfields: Quantum Effective potential

 An example of a term meeting the above criteria is the following:

-where the sum over $m_i$ is over all permutations of the $m_i$ values being $1$ or $2$.
-The scalar potential can be derived from the superpotential terms like the one above by taking derivatives to extract ``f terms'' proportional to $\theta^2 f$ and inserting them into the f-term part of eq \eqref{GrindEQ__2_1_}.
+The scalar potential can be derived from superpotential terms like the one above by taking Taylor-expansion derivatives to extract ``f terms'' proportional to $\theta^2 f$ and inserting them into the f-term part of eq \eqref{GrindEQ__2_1_}.
 The quantum vacuum can be found by minimizing the vev of the scalar potential after including these quantum contributions.